This web page was created in a simple HTML format for quick and easy loading on a variety of desktop and mobile platforms.

 If you're thinking about trying out, get in the gym early.
 Like January or February early.
 Our tryouts are in May.

-Take a slow and steady approach with basic weightlifting, cardio, and other tasks that build your overall strength and endurance.
-This applies to males and females.
 Be ready for a full day of physical activity at our stunt and tryout clinics and on the day of tryouts.

 In addition to making you physically prepared for college cheerleading, this extra work will give you a huge confidence boost when we get the chance to train and learn together at our stunt and tryout clinics.